-During first week of class During second week of class No refund after second week of class (Eight-week classes prorated, including summer session.)
+During first week of class During second week of class No refund after second week of class (Eight-week classes, including summer session, are prorated.)

-First week of class is defined as the first 6 calendar days of the term for 16-week classes and the first 3 calendar days of the term for 8-week classes.
+The first week of class is defined as the first 6 calendar days of the term for 16-week classes and the first 3 calendar days of the term for 8-week classes.
 Other classes not following the regular schedule will be prorated based on the length of the course.
-First day of semester or term is defined as the day when "classes begin" according to the official College calendar at the beginning of the Handbook.
+The first day of a semester or term is defined as the day when "classes begin" according to the official College calendar at the beginning of the Handbook.